 Hemoglobin C Disease

-Hemoglobin C disease is a hemoglobinopathy (see Hemoglobinopathies) that causes symptoms similar to those of sickle cell disease, but milder.
+Hemoglobin C disease is a hemoglobinopathy that causes symptoms of a hemolytic anemia.

-Hemoglobin C disease is suspected in all patients with a family history and in black patients with clinical features suggesting sickle cell disease, particularly in adults with splenomegaly.
-The anemia is usually mild but can be moderately severe.
-The smear is normocytic, with 30 to 100% target cells, spherocytes, and, rarely, crystal-containing RBCs.
+Hemoglobin C disease is suspected in all patients with a family history and evidence of a hemolytic anemia, particularly in adults with splenomegaly.
+The anemia is usually mild but can be severe.
+The smear is normocytic, with frequent target cells, spherocytes, and, rarely, crystal-containing RBCs.
 Nucleated RBCs may be present.
 The RBCs do not sickle.
 On electrophoresis, the Hb is type C. In heterozygotes, the only laboratory abnormality is centrally targeted RBCs.